frikinjay/villagerapi/DOCUMENTATION_1_21_1.md

 - "Unbound tags" naming one of your structure tags means the real tag file under `data/{namespace}/tags/worldgen/structure/` is missing or in the wrong folder.

 **Villagers ignore the workstation**
+- The POI's block comes from another mod and never got linked.
+Look for `Linked POI type` in the log.
+If it's missing, check that the block ID is right and that the mod adding it is installed.
+- `acquirable_job_site` lists a block ID instead of a POI ID, so the whole tag failed to load.
+See [Acquirable job sites](#acquirable-job-sites).
 - The POI isn't in `acquirable_job_site`.
 - The profession's `poi_type` isn't the POI's file name.
 - The POI's `block` ID is wrong.
 Look for "references missing block" in the log.